• Skip to primary navigation

 A slice of apple cake on a plate with a fork.

-How to make an all in one apple cake
+How to make an all-in-one apple cake

 Note – The batter for this cake is quite thin – much thinner than a normal cake mixture.
 Don’t worry if it seems too thin.
 As it sets around the apples it forms a custard-like filling which is moist and creamy – not a dry cake crumb in sight!